-In the Golan heights there are hundreds of prehistoric megalith tombs erected in the fields.
+In the Golan heights there are 6,000 prehistoric megalith tombs erected in the fields.

-In the Golan heights area there are hundreds of dolmens (prehistoric megalith tombs), which were erected at the early bronze period (about 30th century BC).
-The tombs may have been of nomad tribes who buried their dead in central holy places.
+In the Golan heights area there are 6,000 (!) dolmens (prehistoric megalith tombs), which were erected at the Middle Bronze period (2400-2000 BC).
+The tombs may have been of nomad or semi-nomad tribes who buried their dead in central holy places.

 The dolmens are based on large basalt stones.
 There are several types of dolmens, and many of them are based on a 3-tire structure: two vertical stones – or megaliths – and one horizontal stone on top – the table.